auraxangelic/libgdx-tts/README.md

 7. The `TextSpeech` class allocates and runs on its own thread.
 Make sure to deallocate the thread when your game exits by running `TextSpeech.deallocate()`/`TextSpeech.INSTANCE.deallocate()`, or run `exitProcess(0)`/`System.exit(0)`.

 ## Known Issues
-Currently doesn't work for iOS robovm, but should be working soon once this PR is merged and a new libGDX version is released: https://github.com/libgdx/libgdx/pull/7371
+Currently doesn't work for iOS robovm, but should be working soon once a new libGDX version is released.
+The PR to make it work for iOS is here: https://github.com/libgdx/libgdx/pull/7371

 This library isn't uploaded to maven central yet, so you must download the binaries manualy or clone the source yourself to use it.